satyajiit/google-playstore-stats-viewer/README.md

 - Go to your play console
 - Navigate to Download reports -> Statistics
-- Click "Copy cloud storage URI , Example: gs://pubsite_prod_xxxxx/stats/installs/"
+- Click "Copy cloud storage URI" , Example: gs://pubsite_prod_xxxxx/stats/installs/
 - Use only "pubsite_prod_xxxxx" as the bucket name

 ## Install